 The refreshing Mango Limeade stood out as I had a few mangos that needed to be used.
 Pureed mangos are combined with water, honey, lime juice, and zest.
 The drink came together easily and was a nice accompaniment to the Costillas.
 Don’t have any mangos?
 There is also a recipe for the pure Limeade.

 Costillas are pork ribs that roasted for a few hours, then finished on the stove in its braising liquid.
 This was actually my first time making pork ribs and they were perfect.
-Chad said this was his favorite recipe from the book.
 The ribs are arranged in the pan on a layer of chopped onions, carrots, celery, and pineapple.
 They are topped with beer, honey, and star anise, covered with a banana leaf, and baked for 7 hours.
 The resulting sauce is simmered on the stove until reduced, then the ribs are added and cooked until coated in the syrupy glaze.
-I always keep a stash of banana leaves on hand to use in cooking or as decoration.
-I found them in the freezer section at the international food market.
-You can substitute with parchment.

 Flan is a favorite of mine and I love the unique twist in the Chamomile Flan with Candied Peanuts.
 Dried chamomile or the contents from an organic chamomile tea bag is mixed into the caramel before it is poured into the ramekins.
 The flan base is lightly sweetened with honey.
-It is baked in a water bath until barely set.
-The flan is served with chamomile flowers and candied peanuts.
-I loved the texture contrast of the candied peanuts to the flan (I may have had a few less peanuts to work with since many disappeared shortly after preparation).
+It is baked in a water bath until barely set, then served with chamomile flowers and candied peanuts.
+I loved the texture contrast of the candied peanuts to the flan.

 Roasted Camotes with Chamomile, Honey, and Pepitas